2023 USA Cow Costs: Steer, Calf, Dairy, Beef, Heifer Charts

 How much does it cost to buy a half cow to butcher in the USA?

-The cost of a half cow has increased in 2023.
+The cost of a half cow has remained stable 2024 from 2023.
 Half cow prices range from $4.05 per lb to $5.95 per lb.
 Slaughter costs have risen and will cost approximately $500 plus a $65 kill fee split among owners.

 A beef cow ready to butcher can cost between $1,800 and $2,400.
 A beef calf ready to fatten will cost about $800, while yearlings cost closer to $1,000.